 - Korma freezes really well.
 I like to freeze it in pint-sized mason jars for a quick and healthy lunch option.

-- For a less spicy korma reduce the amount of garam masala and chilli powder.
+- For a less spicy korma reduce the amount of garam masala and chili powder.
 My kids LOVE the less spicy version of korma!

 - Coconut cream is a perfect replacement for the dairy in this dish.
 You can even use coconut yogurt instead of yogurt.

-Keywords: meatless, vegetarian, healthy, grain-free, low carb, fall, winter
+Keywords: meatless, vegetarian, healthy, grain-free, low carb, fall, winter, gluten-free